 Chat with a local specialist who can help organize your trip.

-The next leg of your Icelandic family adventure starts today as you head east toward the often-overlooked beauty of North Iceland.
-There are several must-see highlights on the way toward your destination of Lake Mývatn, and depending on family preference, you have a couple of options; head to Hafgrímsstaðir to spend a few hours rafting down a glacial river, replete with riverside hot springs, or head straight to Akureyri, where you can explore plenty of attractions nearby.
+The next leg of your Icelandic family adventure starts today as you head 3.5 hours east toward the often-overlooked beauty of North Iceland.
+There are several must-see highlights on the way toward your destination of Lake Mývatn, and you have a couple of options: drive to Hafgrímsstaðir to spend a few hours rafting down a glacial river, replete with riverside hot springs, or head straight to Akureyri, where you can explore plenty of attractions nearby.

 You'll find the waterfall just off Route 1, Iceland's famous Ring Road.
-After parking your car, enjoy a quick, easy walk that takes you to the falls.
-Or, you can opt for a slightly longer trek following a path that offers multiple views from several different perspectives.
-When the kids have had their fill of spotting waterfall rainbows and marveling at the sights, make the 28-mile (45 km) drive from Goðafoss to Lake Mývatn and your base for the next few days.
-Head to your hotel and enjoy some family downtime before tomorrow's geothermal adventures
+After parking your car, enjoy a quick, easy walk to the falls.
+Or, you can opt for a slightly longer trek along a path offering multiple views from different perspectives.
+When the kids have had their fill of spotting waterfall rainbows and marveling at the sights, make the 28-mile (45 km) drive to Lake Mývatn, your base for the next few days.
+Head to your hotel and enjoy some family downtime before tomorrow's adventures

 Day 6: Drive to Reykjavík via Húsafell & Langjökull Glacier Tour

 Prepare to be enthralled as you venture into the raw, striking beauty of Langjökull, Iceland's second-largest glacier.
-Kids will adore this adventure of a lifetime as you journey up the spectacular winter wonderland landscape in specially modified glacier vehicles.
-Explore the views from the top of the ice cap and venture deep inside the man-made ice tunnels leading to the blue heart of the glacier.
-Enjoy a guided tour before heading back down the icy slopes.
-From Husafell, make the 82-mile (132 km) drive to your hotel in Reykjavík.
+Kids will adore this adventure of a lifetime as you journey up the icy landscapes in specially modified glacier vehicles.
+Explore the views from the top of the ice cap and venture deep inside the human-made ice tunnels leading to the blue heart of the glacier.
+Enjoy a guided tour before heading back down the frozen slopes.
+Afterward, let the kids nap while you drive the 82 miles (132 km) to your hotel in Reykjavík.

-Depending on your arrival time, either head straight out for a bite to eat or take a stroll through Reykjavík and discover some of the city's main sights, including the towering Hallgrímskirkja Cathedral and the Sun Voyager Sculpture.
-Make your way to the main street of Laugavegur and the town square before heading to the charming old harbor for a hot chocolate.
+Depending on your arrival time, either head straight out for a bite to eat or take a stroll through Reykjavík and discover some of the city's main sights, including the towering Hallgrímskirkja cathedral and the waterfront Sun Voyager sculpture.
+Make your way to the main street of Laugavegur and the town square before heading to the charming Old Harbor for a hot chocolate.

-Day 7: Explore Reykjanes Peninsula, ATV Tour, Depart from Keflavík
+Day 7: Drive to Keflavík via the Reykjanes Peninsula, Depart

 Alternatively, squeeze in one more excursion with a family-friendly ATV tour.
-Spend an exhilarating hour saying goodbye to this magical country as you venture across historic lava fields, abandoned shipwrecks, and to the summit of Mount Hagafell, where you look out over the Blue Lagoon, the volcanic crater formations of Svartsengi, Mount Fagradalsfjall, and Eldey Island.
-With hearts full of adventure and plotting your return visit, make your way to Keflavík airport, drop off your rental car and board your flight home.
-Until the next time Iceland!
+Spend an exhilarating hour venturing across historic lava fields, abandoned shipwrecks, and to the summit of Mount Hagafell, where you look out over the Blue Lagoon, the volcanic crater formations of Svartsengi, Mount Fagradalsfjall, and Eldey Island.
+Afterward, it's time to make your way to Keflavík airport, drop off your rental car, and board your flight home.
+Safe travels!

 More Great Iceland Itineraries

 Looking for more inspiration for your trip to Iceland?
-Check out these other Iceland itineraries, explore more ways to spend a week in Iceland, and learn about the best time to visit Iceland.
+Check out these other Iceland itineraries, explore more ways to spend a week in Iceland with your family, and learn about the best time to visit Iceland.

 Map